 - Here's why: Under US copyright law (17 USC 205(e)) a "nonexclusive license...prevails over a conflicting transfer of copyright ownership if the license is evidenced by a written instrument signed by the owner of the rights licensed or such owner's duly authorized agent."

-- This provision doesn't say that in the absence of a written instrument, the nonexclusive license will not prevail over a later contract inconsistent with the policy.
-A university might take the position that the nonexclusive license in the policy will prevail in any case, and will probably never have to test its position in court.
+- This provision doesn't say that a written instrument the only way to make a nonexclusive license prevail over a later contract inconsistent with the policy.
+The nonexclusive license in the policy may prevail in any case, especially if the university policy is sufficiently well known.
 But to be safe, it's best to get a written affirmation of the grant of rights (or license) as specified by 17 USC 205(e).

 - In our experience, many US institutions that want to adopt the kind of policy recommended here share the draft policy language with their university counsel, but do not share their plan to obtain a written affirmation of the policy.
 Hence, it's no surprise that the university counsel often objects that the policy does not suffice to secure the rights needed, and will be superseded by any publishing contract demanding exclusive rights.
 There's no doubt under 17 USC 205(e) that a written affirmation of the policy solves this problem.
 But if you are seeking support from lawyers (university counsel, law faculty, or other lawyers in the faculty, library, or administration), make sure they understand this part of the implementation plan.